apache/beam/beam-site/documentation/dsls/sql.md

                           FROM Apps INNER JOIN Reviews ON Apps.appId == Reviews.appId"));
   ```

 Both methods wrap the back-end details of parsing/validation/assembling, and deliver a Beam SDK style API that can express simple TABLE_FILTER queries up to complex queries containing JOIN/GROUP_BY etc.

 [BeamSqlExample](https://github.com/apache/beam/blob/DSL_SQL/sdks/java/extensions/sql/src/main/java/org/apache/beam/sdk/extensions/sql/example/BeamSqlExample.java) in the code repository shows basic usage of both APIs.

-# <a name="functionality"></a>3.
-Functionality in Beam SQL
+## 3. Functionality in Beam SQL {#functionality}
 Just as the unified model for both bounded and unbounded data in Beam, SQL DSL provides the same functionalities for bounded and unbounded `PCollection` as well.
 Here's the supported SQL grammar supported in [BNF](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form)-like form.
 An `UnsupportedOperationException` is thrown for unsupported features.

 ```